Anut-py/h-raylib/CONTRIBUTING.md

 `Raylib.Internal` contains some functions used for automatic memory management.
 The automatic memory management flow is summarized in the "Memory management" section.

-#### Raylib.Util
+#### Raylib.ForeignUtil

-`Raylib.Util` contains miscellaneous utility functions for marshalling values to/from C. The most notable thing in this module is the `Freeable` typeclass.
+`Raylib.ForeignUtil` contains miscellaneous utility functions for marshalling values to/from C. The most notable thing in this module is the `Freeable` typeclass.

 The `Freeable` typeclass contains two methods, `rlFreeDependents` and `rlFree`. `rlFree` receives a pointer and frees all of the data associated with it, including the pointer itself. `rlFreeDependents` only frees the data "dependent" on the pointer, which usually means dynamic C arrays, i.e. pointers.